ori-kleinhauz/CMC-prices-database/README.txt

   -udb password db  Update mysql db

-At first activation, please create the database using:
+At first activation, please create the database locally using:

  1. -cdict  creates the database and saved locally
  2. -capi   creates the ratings and saved locally

-These command shall take about 30 minutes due to the limitations imposed by the sleep intervals required for successful scrape & API operations.
+These commands shall take about 30 minutes each due to the limitations imposed by the sleep intervals required for successful scrape & API operations.

 Upstream the databases to a mysql database using: